Providing Reception Services

 • Locate the original transaction in the POS system.

-• Process the refund by selecting the correct amount and reason for the refund.
+• Process the refund by selecting the correct amount and the reason for the refund.

-• Issue the refund to the original payment method, ensuring proper documentation.
+• Issue the refund using the original payment method, ensuring proper documentation.

 Refund Receipts: